-The Trust continued to make good progress against its objectives during 2021-22 and beyond.
+The Trust continued to make good progress against its objectives during 2022-23 and beyond.
 Specific achievements were as follows:

-- there was a restructure of staffing across the Trust to ensure medium term financial stability; - there was a significant review of internal controls and financial policies to strengthen financial control, including a review of the gifts and hospitality policy and procurement and tendering policy; - centralised services were extended to include a new trust-wide MIS; - the action group was sustained to secure good or outstanding provision across the Trust; and

-• there was a review of IT systems and a move towards cloud-based systems to improve communication and working practices within the Trust.
+- A staffing restructure was implemented across the trust to ensure medium term financial stability - All schools and settings met the trust's reserve and cashflow requirements - Centralised services were extended to ensure alignment of key services and to lay the foundations for potential future growth - There was a significant review of internal controls and financial policies to strengthen financial control, including the implementation of a new gifts and hospitality policy, revisions to the procurement and tendering policy and alignment of parent income collection across the Trust - An action group was sustained to secure good or outstanding provision across the Trust - Plans were put in place to move towards a cloud-based systems to improve communication and working practices within the Trust - The Trust won two CIF bids, providing £1.2million of capital investment to school buildings.